stanford-crfm/levanter/docs/Blog-Post.md

 ## Bitwise Reproducibility

-One of the benefits of Jax is that it offers strong guarantees for reproducibility.
-In particular, Jax's fine-grained control over PRNG states makes it easy to ensure bitwise reproducibility, especially when using TPUs.
+One of the benefits of JAX is that it offers strong guarantees for reproducibility.
+In particular, JAX's fine-grained control over PRNG states makes it easy to ensure bitwise reproducibility, especially when using TPUs.
 Levanter takes advantage of this to offer bitwise reproducibility for training runs, even after preemption.
 In particular, the same run with the same code on the same set of hardware (e.g. a v3-32 or a v3-256) will produce the exact same loss curve, even if it is